Yaakov Weinberg

-Shmuel Yaakov Weinberg, known as Yaakov Weinberg (also Jacob S. Weinberg) (1923 – July 1, 1999) was an Orthodox Jewish rabbi, Talmudist, and rosh yeshiva (dean) of Ner Israel Rabbinical College in Baltimore, Maryland, one of the major American non-Hasidic yeshivas.
-Weinberg was also a rabbinical advisor and board member in Haredi and Orthodox institutions such as Torah Umesorah, Agudath Israel of America and the Association for Jewish Outreach Programs.
+Shmuel Yaakov Weinberg, known as Yaakov Weinberg (also Jacob S. Weinberg) (1923 – July 1, 1999) was a rabbi in the Orthodox Jewish tradition, and rosh yeshiva (dean) of Ner Israel Rabbinical College in Baltimore, Maryland, an American non-Hasidic yeshivas.
+Weinberg was also a rabbinical advisor and board member of the Association for Jewish Outreach Programs.

 Early life and family

-Weinberg was a scion of the Slonimer Hasidic dynasty.
+Weinberg was a descendant of the Slonimer Hasidic dynasty.
 He was the great-great-grandson of Rabbi Avraham of Slonim, author of Yesod HaAvodah and founder of the dynasty, and the grandson of Rabbi Noah Weinberg of Slonim and Tiberias, whom the first Slonimer Rebbe had sent to Palestine to establish a Torah community in the late 19th century.

-His father, Rabbi Yitzchak Mattisyahu Weinberg, a son of Noah Weinberg, was married three times.
-His first wife died while giving birth to his son, Chaim Yosef David.
-His second wife also bore him a son, Avraham, before they divorced.
-Yitzchak Mattisyahu married his third wife, Ayala Hinda Loberbaum, the daughter of Rabbi Avner Loberbaum of Safed, when he was in his thirties, and she was but fourteen.
-They had five children.
-The first two, Moshe and Chava Leah (later married to R' Avraham Chaim Pincus), were born in 1910 and a year or so later.
-During World War I, Yitzchak Mattisyahu was forced to leave Palestine and move to America because he was framed in the killing a young Arab girl; he brought his family to join him in New York in 1921.
-His and Hinda's third child, Yaakov, was born in 1923.
-Then they had a girl named Chaya (Helene).
-Their youngest child, Noah, born in 1931, was the founder and rosh yeshiva of Aish Hatorah.

-His nephew, son of Chava Leah, was Rabbi Shimshon Dovid Pincus.
+He was the son of Yitzchak Mattisyahu Weinberg, a rabbi, and his third wife, Ayala Hinda Loberbaum, whom he married when he was in his thirties and she was fourteen.
+They had five children, including Yaakov and Noah, the founder and rosh yeshiva (dean) of Aish Hatorah.

-In 1931 Hinda took her two youngest sons to visit her family in Palestine and ended up staying for three years.
-During that time, Weinberg attended cheder in Tiberias and later studied in the Etz Chaim Yeshiva in Jerusalem.
-Upon their return to America, Weinberg attended Yeshiva Torah Vodaas and Yeshivas Chofetz Chaim, and later studied at Yeshiva Rabbi Chaim Berlin under Rabbi Yitzchak Hutner.
-Weinberg was regarded as a top student and was assigned to weekend rabbinical duties at the age of 19.
-Hutner gave him semicha in 1944 when he was 21.
+In 1931 his mother took him and his brother to Israel for three years.
+During that time, Weinberg attended school in Tiberias and later studied in the Etz Chaim Yeshiva in Jerusalem.
+Upon their return to America, Weinberg attended Yeshiva Torah Vodaas and Yeshivas Chofetz Chaim, and later studied at Yeshiva Rabbi Chaim Berlin under Yitzchak Hutner, who gave him semikhah (rabbinic ordination) in 1944 when he was 21.

-Marriage and family position at Ner Israel
+To further broaden his exposure to Torah, Rabbi Hutner sent his prize talmid to Lakewood for Shabbosos, to afford him the opportunity to observe and learn from Rabbi Aharon Kotler Zt”l, as well.

-In 1945, Weinberg married Shaina Chana Ruderman, the only child of Rabbi Yaakov Yitzchok Ruderman, founder of the Ner Israel yeshiva.
+In 1945, Weinberg married Shaina Chana Ruderman, daughter of Rabbi Yaakov Yitzchok Ruderman, founder of the Ner Israel yeshiva.
 They had two boys and four girls.
-Weinberg excelled in Talmudic scholarship, as a rabbinical advisor and in teaching ability.
-Weinberg eventually succeeded his father-in-law as the main rosh yeshiva of Ner Israel yeshiva, but not before undertaking a number of other rosh yeshiva positions.
-Weinberg has 40 grandchildren.